Five Steps to Selecting a Child Care Provider

 The Office of Child Development and Early Learning offers these five steps to assist parents in selecting the right child care for their child.
 Also read below for 10 great reasons to select quality child care offered through a Keystone STARS program and to find a helpful checklist when considering child care providers.

-Child Care Information Services (CCIS) agencies are the hub of child care information in your local area.
-CCIS agencies provide you and your family with information on quality child care and personalized child care referrals to child care providers based on your specific needs or preferences.
-CCIS agencies also administer the Child Care Works subsidized child care program.
-For all of your child care questions and needs, contact the CCIS agency for your local area or call the Child Care Works Helpline at 1-877-4-PA-KIDS.
+Early Learning Resource Centers (ELRC's) are the hub of child care information in your local area.
+ELRC's provide you and your family with information on quality child care and personalized child care referrals to child care providers based on your specific needs or preferences.
+ELRC's also administer the Child Care Works subsidized child care program.
+For all of your child care questions and needs, contact the ELRC for your local area or call the Child Care Works Helpline at 1-877-4-PA-KIDS.

 STEP TWO: INTERVIEW CARE GIVERS